cangeles14/Auto-Insurance-Clusting-Model-for-Market-Strategy/README.md

-# Auto Insurance Market Strategy with Clustering Algorithm # Ironhack
+# Auto Insurance Market Strategy Optimization with Clustering Algorithm
 Using a clustering machine learning model, I created a classification algorithm that accurately targets clients, increasing the strength of a market strategy

 ## Define The Problem

 ## Roadmap

 ## Understand the Data

 ## Exploratory Analysis